chirstius/DBXDocsSample/Content Access Guide/Code Sample 2 - Modify Shared Links/README.md

 	shared_links.extend(result.links)
 ```

-Once we�ve assembled this list we need to filter for only `FileLinkMetadata` instances which have no expiration configured.
+Once we've assembled this list we need to filter for only `FileLinkMetadata` instances which have no expiration configured.
 We can perform this check as follows:

 ```python
 for link in shared_links: